 Historic House Tour: 10:30 a.m. & 3 p.m.

 Join our Interpretive Staff on a guided tour to hear the amazing history of the Richmond Cottage, the first hotel between Coconut Grove and Key West, and the Stone House, a tiny piece of Deering’s beloved Barcelona recreated on Biscayne Bay.
 (45 minutes)

 Kid’s Archaeological Adventure: 11:30 a.m. & 2 p.m.

 Children will discover how Archaeologists investigate ancient life by uncovering artifacts and eco-facts in our demonstration archaeological site.
 They will use their scientific and critical thinking skills to determine how these artifacts were made and what they were used for.
 (30 minutes)

-Go on a walking tour of the Estate’s natural areas and visit the Tequesta burial mound.
-Participants will learn about the Tequesta civilization that roamed our site a few thousand years ago.
+Go on a walking tour of the Estate’s natural areas by using the Tequesta ancient footpath.
+Participants will learn about the Tequesta civilization that roamed our site thousands of years ago.
 (1.5 hours)

 “From the Ground Up to the Display Case — the Lifespan of an Artifact” Talk: 2:30 p.m.

 Join Florida Public Archaeology Network (FPAN) as they explain what types of things people in Florida were using 10,000 years ago to the present and find out what happens to artifacts after they are collected from an excavation site.
 (30 minutes)

 A special thanks to the following partners of this event: Florida Public Archaeology Network, Archaeological Society of Southern Florida, Biscayne National Park, the Tribal Historic Preservation Office, Arch Creek Park and Museum, the University of Miami, Miami-Dade County’s Office of Historic and Archaeological Resources, Trail of Florida’s Indian Heritage, and the Everglades Outpost.